cider/cider/benchmark/README.md

 4. Fire `b.N` build jobs and wait for them to finish.
 Every job runs the build script in a standalone `bash` process.

-The benchmark can be run in 3 modes, which affects what happens during the build:
+The benchmark can be run in the following modes, which affects what happens during the build:

 * `noop` - do not clone the repository, do not run any script, just return success
 * `discard` - clone the repository, run the script, but do not stream the output back